NEW GAS CONNECTIONS

 If you are looking to connect to more than one property, please visit our Utility Contractor page.

-If you are an existing ESP customer and need to move your gas meter for building work, please download and complete our Service Diversion Enquiry Form and then email a copy to newconnections@espug.com or post it to our main office (you can find our address here).
+If you are an existing ESP customer and are undertaking building work you may need to move your gas meter or service to maintain its safety, or you may wish to alter its position for access purposes.
+Please download and complete our Service Diversion Enquiry Form and then email a copy to Meterworks@espug.com or post it to our main office (you can find our address here).
+Alternatively we have two online forms, one for disconnections, and one for service diversions – Service Diversion Form AND Service Disconnection Form.
+If you have any questions regarding to this process please look at the Frequently Asked Questions here: FAQ Meter Works.

 Our guide on making changes to your gas service or meter View PDF